RedCoyote1/my-first-token/README.md

 V2 represents the next step in learning Solidity and smart contract design.

-> Screenshots for V2 deployment will be added soon.

 ## What this project does

 - Creates and manages a custom token